If your heart races after you climb a flight of stairs, here’s one reason why and how to solve this problem.

 I just want to first encourage those who experience a racing heart after going up a flight of stairs to have a complete exam by a cardiologist.

-Though I’m not a medical doctor, it’s within my realm of fitness expertise to state that a healthy person (no heart troubles) who’s de-conditioned due to lack of exercise will experience a racing heart after climbing stairs fast enough.
+A healthy person (no heart troubles) who’s de-conditioned due to lack of exercise will experience a racing heart after climbing stairs fast enough.

 Even a slow pace can get the heart rate shooting up in an otherwise healthy person.